Will the quality remain the same?

 Will it work on Windows?

 The local optimizers won't work on Windows.
-The cloud optimizers do work on Windows.
+But the TinyPNG integration does work on Windows.

 How can I see what has happened?